UtkarshaNerle/Python-practice-quetions/README.md

-# This is python Daily practice Questions.
+# This is my python Daily practice Questions.